aagaman12658/Organize-IT-Facial_recognition_attendance/README.md

 ![](images/image5.jpg)
 Attendance window
+## Libraries Used
+1. GTK4 Library for GUI
+2. CURL Library for Interacting With APIs
+3. Jansson Library for Parsing Json
+4. Open SSL Library for converting image to base64 format and base64 format back to image(<<<<------(under construction)--------->>>>)

+## APIs Used
+1. Face++ API for facial recognition
+2. Firebase Rest APIs for authentication and storing data in real-time database
+3. Abstract API for checking the validity of email when user tries to sign up for the first time.

 ## Running the program
 Run gtk_c_gui_experimental.exe present inside x64/Debug folder after copying the debug folder in your device.